How much champagne can a girl drink?

 The spacious marble bathroom was a particular delight.
 It had two sinks, a proper bathtub and a separate glass shower with strong water pressure.

-Molton Brown bath products in large tubes (no small dinky bottles) were a pleasure to use.
+Molton Brown bath products in large bottles and tubes (no small dinky bottles) were a pleasure to use.

 Indeed, every time I returned to my suite, it was an “ahhhhh…” moment – where I felt I’d entered my own soothing cocoon of calm and quiet.